Watershed Conservation

 Canoe Access Development Fund

 The Western Pennsylvania Conservancy’s Canoe Access Development Fund helps to make the region’s rivers and streams more accessible for outdoor recreation such as canoeing, kayaking and fishing.
-Our fund provides modest grants to watershed groups, conservation organizations, paddle clubs, agencies and other eligible parties to develop canoe and kayak access sites across Western Pennsylvania.
+Watershed groups, conservation organizations, paddle clubs, agencies and other eligible parties can receive to develop canoe and kayak access sites across Western Pennsylvania.

 Canoeing at Lake Pymatuning